Automattic/wp-calypso/test/e2e/docs/setup.md

 #### Intel-based macOS

+Up-to-date instructions on installing individual pieces of required software can be found on their respective sites.

-Once the prerequisite software are installed, simply execute the following:
+Once installed, open a Terminal instance and execute the following:

 1. navigate to the test directory: